sos-berlin/js7-api-schemas/src/main/resources/raml/api/documentation/controller/master.md

 	* established
 	* unstable
 	* unreachable
-* componentState - such as
+* componentStatus - such as
 	* operational
 	* limited
 	* inoperable